 Understanding and promoting engagement

 The novel ways in which interventions can be delivered using digital technology result in new ways of engaging with them.
 Face-to-face behaviour change support typically requires users to attend a set number of therapeutic or coaching sessions, whereas users of DBCIs can access support when they feel it is necessary.
-To analyse this very different pattern of engagement requires careful consideration of the relationship between the ‘micro’ level of immediate engagement with the digital dimension of the intervention and the ‘macro’ level of engagement with longer-term behaviour change [13].
+To analyse this very different pattern of engagement requires careful consideration of the relationship between the ‘micro’ level of immediate engagement with the digital dimension of the intervention and the ‘macro’ level of engagement with longer-term behaviour change (see next section) [13].

 2.1.
 Specify and establish empirically for each DBCI what constitutes ‘effective engagement’: that is, sufficient engagement to achieve the intended outcomes.